What does every good story have in common? OK — aside from having a beginning, a middle and an end?

 In addition to capturing the attention of your target audience, digital storytelling offers your team a host of other benefits:

-- Genuine messaging: Customers are inundated with aggressive advertising and more traditional sales practices all the time.
-Leveraging a personal narrative can help your brand stand out among the crowd.
+- Genuine messaging: Customers are inundated with aggressive advertising and other sales practices all the time.
+Leveraging a thoughtful brand story can help you stand out among the crowd.

 - Cohesive content planning: Once you create a digital storytelling project, the hard part is done.
 From there, you can leverage aspects of your story across social media and other channels to get the word out there.

 - Meaningful branding: Actions speak louder than words for today’s consumers.
-Using digital storytelling to demonstrate how your company is dedicated to your mission as well as your customers can help you prove that you’re in for the right reasons.
+When you use a digital story to demonstrate how your company is dedicated to your mission as well as your customers, you prove that you’re in for the right reasons.

 In today’s market, digital storytelling is quickly becoming the new norm.
 Keeping up with your customers’ expectations and your competitors’ marketing will take some extra creativity on your part.

-Now that we know what a good storytelling campaign looks like and why it’s so important, let’s break down what you should try to avoid as you develop your own:
+Now that we know what a good storytelling campaign looks like and why it’s so important, let’s break down what you should keep in mind as you develop your own:

 - Show, don’t tell: It may be tempting to over-explain your story.
 However, try to lean more heavily on engaging visuals and compelling audio cues to let the audience come to their own conclusion.